bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 </div>

 This is a reference for [Stencil](https://developer.bigcommerce.com/stencil-docs/getting-started/about-stencil) supported [Handlebars](https://handlebarsjs.com/) helpers.
-It includes [custom helper](#custom-helpers) documentation and usages examples and a list of whitelisted [standard helpers](#standard-helpers).
+It includes [custom helper](#custom-helpers) documentation and usage examples and a list of whitelisted [standard helpers](#standard-helpers).

 ## Custom helpers